fasiha/toponyms-and-nymes/README.md

 A Buddhist temple in the city of Uji in Kyoto Prefecture.
 It is jointly a temple of the Jōdo-shū and Tendai-shū sects.

 Originally built in 998 as a rural villa of high-ranking courtier Minamoto no Shigenobu, it was purchased by Fujiwara no Michinaga after its original owner’s death.
 The villa was made into a Buddhist temple by Fujiwara no Yorimichi in 1052.
-The most famous building in the temple is the Phoenix Hall ([鳳凰堂](#鳳凰堂) Hōō-dō), constructed in 1053.
-It is the only remaining original building, surrounded by a scenic pond; additional buildings making up the compound were burnt down during a civil war in 1336.
+The most famous building in the temple is [鳳凰堂](#鳳凰堂), constructed in 1053.
+It is the only remaining original building, surrounded by a scenic pond; additional buildings making up the compound were burnt down in 1336, during the crisis surrounding the Kenmu Restoration and the rise of the [足利幕府](#足利幕府).

 [Official website](http://www.byodoin.or.jp/en/index.html)